A Newtonian analysis of the black hole merger and its radiation

 "What goes up, must come down" sang Blood, Sweat and Tears, but Isaac Newton was probably the first person to know that this isn't necessarily true.
 If you give an object enough speed (the definition of escape speed ve) at the surface of the earth/star/etc, it will escape from that object's gravitational field.

 To derive it, see Newton's law of universal gravitation.
 But briefly: the gravitational force between masses M and m at radial separation of centres r is −GMm/r2 , where G is Newton's constant and the minus sign means it's attractive.
-We integrate the negative of this force over r to derive the potential energy of a projectile, mass m, at distance r from the centre of a planet/etc of mass M as U = −GMm/r.
+We integrate the negative of this force over r to derive the potential energy U of a mass m, at distance r from the centre of a planet/etc of mass M as U = −GMm/r.
 If we move m from the object's surface at radius R to a very long way away (the latter is taken as the zero of potential energy), we have to gain potential energy GMm/R. If we start with escape speed ve and therefore kinetic energy ½mve2 and come almost to rest a long way away, we lose that kinetic energy.
 In space, without friction or air, the loss of kinetic energy equals the gain in potential energy and we reorganise the equation to have ve = (2GM/R)½.